Have you ever dreamt of making your own outfits? Wondered how to start making clothes to sell?

 Change your machine needle regularly

-The truth is, the more you use your needle, the blunter it will become.
-Unfortunately, a blunt needle damages fabric, threads, and the machine itself.
+The truth is, the more you use your needles, the blunter they will become.
+Unfortunately, a blunt needle damages fabric, threads, and the sewing machine itself.
 Not a good thing.
 You should make sure you change your needle for every three bobbins of thread you use.
 You should also try to change your needle every time you start sewing a new project, or an outfit is made.
 Remember also to clean it regularly by removing all lint and getting gunk out of it.
 Lint accumulates quickly, so get a brush to remove it, or use anything you already own that can fit the purpose.

-Wash fabrics before sewing
+Wash fabrics before you start to sew

 It's crucial to wash fabric before sewing.
-In this way, you will prevent shrinkage issues in your finalised garment.
+In this way, you will prevent shrinkage issues in your final garment.
 Imagine doing all that hard work for nothing!
 You can wash the fabric in the same manner that you plan to launder the final design.
 You can skip pre-washing for 100% polyester fabrics or, if you will never launder the article, such as a wall hanging.

-Choosing the right pattern
+Choosing the right clothing pattern

 Now you know how to set about making apparel using a pattern, you just have to get going!